panzerdragoonlegacy/website/OVERVIEW.md

 ##### Using the Command Line

-Ocassionally you may need to update the site's content without the constraints of the web user interface.
+Occasionally you may need to update the site's content without the constraints of the web user interface.
 However, be warned that these constraints have been put in place for a reason!
 If you must use the command line, it is better to use Rails console rather than updating tables in PostgreSQL directly.
 This will